Strategic Plan 2016-2020

 - Strategy 3B: Develop a comprehensive approach to technology planning and implementation.

 - Strategy 3C: Increase revenue generation from non-traditional sources.

-- Strategy 3D: Maintain and construct facilities that attract students and support performance of
+- Strategy 3D: Maintain and construct facilities that attract students and support performance

 - Strategy 3E: Raise more funds through the college foundations to support strategic priorities.